skovhus/skovhus.dev/src/content/markdown/blog/better-pull-requests/index.md

 ## Summary

 In summary, creating better pull requests involves focusing on a single concern, keeping feature branches short-lived, utilizing proper tooling, providing context in your PR, and documenting your code effectively.
-By following these guidelines, you'll improve your collaboration with your team and elevate the overall quality of your projects."
+By following these guidelines, you'll improve your collaboration with your team and elevate the overall quality of your projects.